Emergency services related deaths

 Welsh Ambulance Service

-Concerns summary The improvement plan failed to address specific issues, and there's no dedicated pathway for urgent clinical discussions between external healthcare professionals and ambulance staff to ensure proper assessment of response urgency.
+Concerns summary (AI summary) The improvement plan failed to address specific issues, and there's no dedicated pathway for urgent clinical discussions between external healthcare professionals and ambulance staff to ensure proper assessment of response urgency.

 William Oliver